doganai/AI-Stock-Prediction/README.md

 ### What is this repository for? ###

-* We are trying to predict FOREX accuratly.
+* We are trying to predict FOREX accurately.
 * 1.0

 ### How do I get set up? ###